 If you get funny shaped strawberries, that can be due to a lack of nutrients in the soil.
 Give your strawberries some fertilizer, they’re hungry.

 Strawberries like nitrogen and well balanced 10-10-10 fertilizers.
 The pine needles will help.
 You can also add compost, or scratch in blood meal under your mulch.

 6. Go Strawberry Picking Often

 Finally, get out there and harvest those strawberries.
-With everbearing varieties, you might have new berries to pick every day for a couple months.
+With everbearing varieties, you might have new berries to pick every day for a couple of months.
 Snatch them up before the pests have a chance to get to them.

 More ideas for your garden: